pip-services/pip-services-docs/content/en/golang/commons/errors/error_description.md

 > **Message**: string

 #### Details
-A map with additional details that can be used to restore error description in other languages
+Map with additional details that can be used to restore error description in other languages
 > **Details**: map[string]interface{}

 #### CorrelationId
-A unique transaction id to trace execution throug call chain
+Unique transaction id used to trace execution through the call chain
 > **CorrelationId**: string

 #### Cause